 - Drizzle the thickened sauce over the finished tenderloin.

-- Check the temp.
+- Check the temperature.
 As always, the best way to tell that meat is done is to use a meat thermometer.
 Pork tenderloin should be 140-145ºF!

 - Don’t overcook.
 Since pork is a lean meat, it can dry out more easily than other types of meat.
 Be sure to take it out of the oven as soon as possible after it reaches 140-145ºF.